0800 056 4110

 The risk posed to consumers by defective products is significant.
 We will use our platform as the UK’s largest personal injury firm to spread the message that product recalls are extremely important, and of the ways in which consumers can ensure that they are kept up to date.

 We have extensive knowledge of the types of risks posed to consumers when selecting a product.
-Often it is a question of spotting a warning sign like a poor quality website, or a missing CE mark; or knowing what questions to ask of your surgeon when selecting a medical device which can make the difference between a safe outcome and a dangerous one.
+Often it is a question of spotting a warning sign like a poor quality website, or a missing CE mark; or knowing what questions to ask of your surgeon when selecting a medical device or treatment.

 We will raise awareness of the issues common to products of all types through our campaign.